Anwaribra/DataWatch/README.md

-# DataWatch – Data Quality Monitoring
+# Real Time EIS Pipeline

 A comprehensive data pipeline that collects, cleans, validates, and visualizes economic data for real-time monitoring of Egypt's financial health.